starkapandan/ResourceOverride/README.md

-# ResourceOverride Fork - A more powerful but less user friendly version of original plugin.
+# ResourceOverride Fork - A more powerful version with cloud sync and regex replacements at cost of less user friendly plugin.
 * To install this forked version:
   1. place all content of this repo into dropbox/onedrive/googledrive synced folder on your computer(or not if you dont want cloud sync)
   2. Go into chrome, plugins and press Load Unpacked plugin and select the location where you downloaded this repository